Statistics and Machine Learning Toolbox™ provides two additional data types. Work with ordered and

 Grouping variables are utility variables used to group or categorize observations.

-Dummy indicator variables let you adapt categorical data for use in regression analysis.
+Dummy variables let you adapt categorical data for use in classification and regression analysis.

 Learn about MATLAB functions that support nominal and ordinal arrays.

 Create nominal and ordinal arrays using

 Categorize numeric data into a categorical ordinal array using

 Change the labels for category levels in nominal or ordinal arrays using